-In our work, we found that B. catarrhalis was (20 isolates, 9.7%).
-Faden (1994) found that, Moraxella catarrhalis or B. catarrhalis were common organisms, Diplococcus are considered as part of the normal flora of human upper respiratory tract, classified as causative agents to middle ear infection; it had constituted approximately 10% of all isolates.
-Hanan (2000) showed М. catarrhalis secreted that lactamases (cephalosporinases) may protect these bacteria and other type from antimicrobial agents to which the second target pathogen ordinarily might be susceptible, which can be differentiated from the other Neisseriae spp by its lack of carbohydrate fermentation and by its DNase production.
-In our study, we found proteus species isolated (20 isolates 9.7%).
-Iseh and Adegbite (2004) found that proteus species (12.8) isolated from 41 patients with acute suppurative otitis media.
-Vaishnav and changani (1981), found that Proteus species with highest incidence (44%) of isolates from 100 cases with CSOM.
+In our work, we found that Branhamella catarrhalis was 20 isolates (9.7%).
+Faden (1994) found that Moraxella or Branhamella catarrhalis were common organisms and that Diplococcus was considered part of the normal flora of human upper respiratory tract, classified as causative agents to middle ear infection, it had constituted approximately 10% of all isolates.
+Hanan (2000) showed that М. catarrhalis secreted lactamases (cephalosporinases) may protect these bacteria and other type from antimicrobial agents to which the second target pathogen ordinarily might be suscebtible, can be differentiated from the other Neisseriae spp by its lack of carbohydrate fermentation and by its of DNase production.

+In our study, we found that Proteus species was isolated with 20 isolates (9.7%).
+Iseh and Adegbite (2004) found that Proteus species (12.8) isolated from 41 patients with acute suppurative otitis media.
+Vaishnav and changani (1981) found Proteus species with highest incidence (44%) of isolates from 100 cases with CSOM.

-In our result, we found that H. influenzae was (20 isolates 9.7%), while S. pneumonia (15 isolates, 7.28%).
-Yamanaka et al. (2008) showed that H. influenzae and Streptococcus pneumonia are the most prevalent organisms responsible for acute otitis media.
-However, most studies from different parts of Africa suggest various bacterial pathogens as accusatives agents.
-Hence, S. aureus and S. pyogenes appear to be the most dominant causative organisms among Africans Hussain et al. (1991).
-Bluestone and Klein (2001) found that S. pneumonia and H. influenzae are the most common bacteria species causing middle ear infection in acute otitis media.
+In our result, we found that H. influenzae was 20 isolates (9.7%), while S. pneumonia (15 isolates 7.28%).
+(Yamanaka et al., 2008) showed that H. influenzae and S. pneumonia are the most prevalent organisms responsible for acute otitis media.
+However, most studies from different parts of Africa suggest: Various bacterial pathogens as causative agents.
+Hence, S. aureus and S. pyogenes appear to be most dominant causative organisms among Africans (Hussain et al., 1991).
+Bluestone and Klein (2001) found that S. pneumonia and H. influenzae are most common bacteria species causing middle ear infection in acute otitis media.
 Some European studies found H. influenzae to be the most common organism followed by S. pneumonia and B. catarrhalis (Gray and Canter, 1997).

-In our result, we found that, the frequency of E. coli was (10 isolates, 4.85%) isolated from patients with chronic suppurative otitis media.
-E. coli belong to enterobacteriaceae, pathogenic causative agent in acute suppurative otitis media in children and infant (Bluestone, 1990).
-Iseh (2004) found E. coli in patients with acute suppurative otitis media second causative agent.
-Ear swab was cultured in only 41 patients (36%).
+In this result, we found that the frequency of E. coli was (10 isolates 4.85%) isolated from patients with chronic Е. suppurative otitis media. coli belona to Enterobacteriaceae, pathogenic causative agent in acute suppurative otitis media in children and infant (Bluestone, 1990).
+Iseh (2004) found E. coli in patient s with acute suppurative otitis media second causative agent, Ear swab was cultured in only 41 patients (36%).
 S. aureus (46.2%) was the commonest bacteria cultured followed by E. coli (23.1%).

-In our result, we found that Corynebacterium and Bacillus species were (8 isolates 3.88%), for each presents in external canal and middle ear cleft as apportuenstic normal flora in individual without otological problems.
-(Brook and Schwartz, 1981) showed that Corynebacterium species was predominant in external canal and middle ear cleft, while (Kurono et al., 1988) isolated 12 different bacterial species, in which Bacillus subtilis from middle ear cleft and external canal.
+In our result, we found that Corynebacterium and Bacillus

+species were (8 isolates 3.88%). for each presents in externa canal and middle ear cleft as opportunistic normal flora in individual without ontological problems.
+Brook and Schwartz (1981) showed that Corynebacterium species was predominant in external canal and middle ear cleft, while Kurono et al. (1988) isolated 12 different bacterial species, in which Bacillus subtilis from middle ear cleft and external canal.